 View of the Conference Pavilion by Tadao Ando, 1993.

 The building, lying alone in the middle of a lawn and arranged on two levels one of which under the ground, is the first realized by the architect outside Japan.
 During the pavilion design, Ando tried to maintain as many existing trees as possible; but three of them couldn’t actually be saved, thus their memory” was preserved by impressing some of their leaves on the bare concrete façade of the building.
 Photo Inexhibit

 Vitra Haus, the show-room building of Vitra was completed in 2010 on a design by Herzon & de Meuron.
 Photo Inexhibit

 Jean Prouvé, Petrol Station 1953-2003.
-Realized in 1953 for Mobil Oil – Socony Vacuum, the Petrol Station is a modular structure made of aluminium sheets and profiles.
+Realized in 1953 for Mobil Oil – Socony Vacuum, the Petrol Station is a modular structure made of aluminum sheets and profiles.
 In 2003 three of them were installed at the Vitra Campus.
 Photo courtesy of Vitra.

 Factory building by Sanaa, 2012.
-The façade presents a curved shape due to logistic requirements and helps reducing truck movements and manoeuvres.
+The façade presents a curved shape due to logistic requirements and helps reducing truck movements and maneuvers.
 Right: a detail of the building envelope.
 Photos courtesy of Vitra.

-Diogene, a minimalist house with a surface of 6 square metres only, conceived by Renzo Piano and realized in 2013.
-Despite its reduced dimension, Diogene is an highly innovative project in terms of sustainability and low energy consumption.
+“Diogene”, a minimalist house with a surface of 6 square meters only, conceived by Renzo Piano and realized in 2013.
+Despite its reduced dimension, “Diogene” is a highly innovative project in terms of sustainability and low energy consumption.

 The Vitra Design Museum is a museum dedicated to industrial design and architecture located in Germany at short distance from the Swiss city of Basel.